Distribution Transformations#

 Decluster the Data#

-Look carefully, and you’ll notice the the spatial samples are more dense in the high porosity regions and less dense in the low porosity regions.
+Look carefully, and you’ll notice that the spatial samples are more dense in the high porosity regions and less dense in the low porosity regions.
 There is preferential sampling.

 Let’s check out the declus program in GeostatsPy.
 Of course, I have a couple complete workflows for declustering with GeostatsPy that provide more complete descriptions.